syedriko/kubernetes-mcp-server/README.md

   - **Delete** a pod by name from the specified namespace.
   - **Show logs** for a pod by name from the specified namespace.
   - **Run** a container image in a pod and optionally expose it.
+- **✅ Events**: View Kubernetes events in all namespaces or in a specific namespace.

 ## 🚀 Getting Started <a id="getting-started"></a>